American Water W has the Highest Level of Cash in the Water Utilities Industry (AWK, CWT, CWCO, SJW, MSEX) | Comtex SmarTrend

 Below are the three companies in the Water Utilities industry with the highest cash equivalents (CE).
 Analysts use CE as a measure to compare the cash cushion of companies in the same industry.

 American Water W ranks highest with a CE of $130.
-Following is Calif Water Srvc with a CE of $95.
+Calif Water Srvc is next with a CE of $95.
 Cons Water Co-Or ranks third highest with a CE of $47.

 Sjw Group follows with a CE of $8, and Middlesex Water rounds out the top five with a CE of $5.